tvooo/thesis/Design.md

 * Hoisted identifiers have a small, upwards-pointed arrow on the left side of their label.
 This indicates that their declaration is implicility moved upwards in code.
 * Shadowed identifiers are printed in a more subtle text colour.
 Besides that, their label is striked-through to indicate that they are not accessible within the given descendant scope.
 * Identifiers that shadow other identifiers in ancestor scopes are printed in a highlight colour.
 In case of Atom’s standard \ac{ui} theme, this is a bright blue colour.

+Consequently, the sidebar addresses both the *shadowing* and *hoisting* problems.

 ## User Testing & Evaluation